Home Bargains: Financial performance

 The retailer has seen strong sales growth over the past few years, with turnover more than doubling in a four-year period (2011 to 2015).

 In 2009, the firm was aiming to be turning over £1bn a year by 2015, having grown the number of its stores to 350, with the potential for six hundred across the United Kingdom.
 Their turnover exceeded the £1billion mark in 2013, two years earlier than initially anticipated.
-The retailer aims to reach the £2billion annual turnover mark by 2020.
+The retailer aimed to reach the £2billion annual turnover mark by 2020, but reached this target during 2018.

 Affiliates

-Home Bargains is also the supplier of similar discount chain Quality Save, whom it supplies all stock, shop fittings, trolleys and tills.
+Home Bargains was also the supplier of to its sister discount chain Quality Save, which had a similar logo (creating confusion among customers) whom it supplied all stock, shop fittings, trolleys and tills, until they closed in 2024.
+Most Quality Save stores are now known as Home Bargains instead, after the 2023 acquisition.

 Sporting ventures

-From April 2013 until January 2016, Home Bargains were kit sponsors of National League side Tranmere Rovers in a "six figure" deal, replacing long-term sponsors Wirral Council.
-The sponsorship ended when Rovers signed a three-year sponsorship deal with B&M Waste Services.
+From April 2013 until January 2016, Home Bargains were kit sponsors of League 2 side Tranmere Rovers in a "six figure" deal, replacing long-term sponsors Wirral Council.
+The sponsorship ended when the club signed a three-year sponsorship deal with B&M Waste Services.
 Since October 2019, they have been the kit sponsors of League One side Bolton Wanderers.
-In 2021, Home Bargains signed a three year principal shirt partner deal with Super League club St Helens Rugby League Football Club for the 2022-2024 seasons.
+In 2021, Home Bargains signed a three-year principal shirt partner deal with Super League club St Helens for the 2022–2024 seasons.

 Litigation

 The retailer was fined over £20,000 in February 2017, after being caught selling phone chargers that risked exploding.
 The chargers had been imported from China yet had not undergone sufficient safety checks by the retailer, despite Trading Standards having carried out five failed safety checks on the product.

-Despite being able to produce a Chinese test certificate indicating that a sample product was safety compliant, Home Bargains subsequentially admitted to three offences of electrical safety through the sale of unsafe chargers during 2015.
+Despite being able to produce a Chinese test certificate indicating that a sample product was safety compliant, Home Bargains subsequently admitted to three offences of electrical safety through the sale of unsafe chargers during 2015.